armno/blog/content/post/vercel/index.md

 it'll ping the route.
 The route callback then pulls the code from github, and restart the Express app on the server.

-It was not a lot to set up, but also not free.
+It was not a lot to set up, but still, not free.

-As a frontend developer, I always wish to do less on the server.
+As a frontend developer, I always wish to do less on the server side and would like to focus on the frontend side which is my area of expertise.
-My thought would be, at some point, move the app to cloud platform like Netlify or now.sh so I don't have to deal with server.

 ## Going Serverless